 Consumer Tips -- Working With Professional Real Estate Agents

-- Common examples of violations would be misrepresentation, false advertising, undisclosed dual agency, secret profits, and commingling of client monies.
+Common examples of violations would be a misrepresentation, false advertising, undisclosed dual agency, secret profits, and commingling of client monies.

-- An agent is one who represents another, called the principal, in dealings with third persons.
-The best way to create an agency is by means of an express written contract, although agency can also be created after the fact through "ratification" by the principal of the agent's acts.
+An agent is one who represents another, called the principal, in dealings with third persons.
+The best way to create an agency is using an express written contract, although agency can also be created after the fact through "ratification" by the principal of the agent's acts.

-- An agency relationship can be terminated by expiration of the term, death of either party, mutual rescission or revocation by the principal; i.e., the principal has the power to revoke the agency at any time, but may be liable for breach of the agency contract if the agent has done nothing wrong.
+An agency relationship can be terminated by expiration of the term, the death of either party, mutual rescission or revocation by the principal i.e., the principal has the power to revoke the agency at any time but may be liable for breach of the agency contract if the agent has done nothing wrong.

 A listing is a written employment contract in which the owner authorizes a broker to deal with prospective buyers on behalf of the owner.
 The listing is a personal service contract that can neither be recorded nor assigned.
 The amount of commission is negotiable between owner and agent.